jeremygray/pyfilesec/README.txt

 PyFileSec provides robust yet easy-to-use tools for working with files that may contain sensitive information.
-The aim is to achieve a "industry standard" level of privacy, capable of protecting confidential information about human research subjects from casual inspection or accidental disclosure.
+The aim is to achieve a "industry standard" level of privacy, capable of protecting confidential information from casual inspection or accidental disclosure in a research setting.
 In addition, integrity assurance may be useful in archival and provenance applications.
+The main motivation for developing PyFileSec is research with human subjects (e.g., in combination with PsychoPy), but the hope is that it will be more widely useful.

+Several excellent Python packages are available for encryption.
+However, file security requires far more than just encryption.
+The main and potentially unique contribution of PyFileSec is that it aspires to provide secure /file management/ tools having a /low barrier to entry/.
+These considerations motivate many of the design choices, e.g., using openssl (often already installed) rather than PyCrypto (requires compiling) or GPG (requires set-up).

+The main functions provided include encryption: ``encrypt()``, ``decrypt()``, ``rotate()``; and verification: ``sign()``, ``verify()``.
+It is also easy to obscure file length: ``pad()``, securely remove files from disk: ``wipe()``, combine a set of files into a single archive file prior to encryption:
+``archive()``, and display the meta-data associated with an encrypted file.
+Command-line / shell-script usage is also supported.

-Public-key encryption is used for security and flexibility, currently relying on OpenSSL for all cryptography (RSA + AES256).
-The aim is to provide a extensible framework for adding other encryption methods, while retaining the API and meta-data.
+Public-key (asymmetric) encryption is used for security and flexibility, currently relying on calls to OpenSSL for all cryptography (RSA + AES256 -- an approach that is well-known and widely regarded).
+The aim is to provide an easily extensible framework for adding other encryption backends (e.g., PyCrypto or GPG, should they be desired), without requiring changes to the API.

-The main contribution of PyFileSec is data management: 1) to make existing file-oriented strong encryption tools more accessible to human subjects research (``encrypt``, ``decrypt``, ``rotate``), and 2) to automatically document the encryption procedures used (in meta-data).
-Other tools are provided to obscure file length (``pad``), securely remove files from disk (``wipe``), and combine a set of files into a single archive file (``archive``).

 The integrated test-suite passes on Mac OS (10.8.3) and Linux (CentOS 6.4 and Ubuntu 12.04).
-Windows support to be added soon (will require user to install OpenSSL and SDelete).
+Windows support will be added soon, and Python 3.x support looks easy.

 Contributors
 -------------